[3.8] Zombies/SRS Occultist - HC SSF focused guide

 Changes in 3.7

 The Occultist received a series of nerfs related mainly to Dense Fossils, the passive skill tree, and the Ascendancy skill tree.
 As a result, I was very sceptical about updating the guide.
 I think it got much closer to the Necromancer in terms of the defensive value under ssf conditions.
-Nevertheless, we're still able to get a decent amount of energy shield and curses are flexible and powerful tools.
+Nevertheless, we're still able to get a decent amount of ES and curses are flexible and powerful tools.

 It will be harder to make a transition to CI and the hybrid life/ES version, from which we start, will be seriously competing with it.
 In ssf it comes down to your gear, generally speaking - to preferred playstyle.